dbmdz/flusswerk/README.md

 ### Skip Processing

-Processing can be skipped for a message by throwing SkipProcessingException at any point in your code.
+Processing can be skipped for a message by throwing a `SkipProcessingException` at any point in your code.
 Log messages and metrics will have `status=skip` to indicate that processing was skipped.

 ## Collecting Metrics